havanki/oc-react-test/README.md

 # Navigation Component

-Navigation is one of the MUST what comes to the Frontend development.
+Navigation is one of the MOST common components what comes to the Frontend development.
 End users have several devices and expect that their favourite web site has a working navigation that works with any device they are using it.